planetlabs/planet-client-python/README.md

 ### Installing from source

+This option enables you to get all the latest changes, but things might also be a bit less stable.
 To install you must [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the [planet-client-python](https://github.com/planetlabs/planet-client-python) repository to your local computer.
 After you have the repo local just navigate to the root